 The United Kingdom (the "UK") has given notice to the European Council of its intention to withdraw from the European Union.
 The ongoing withdrawal process could cause an extended period of uncertainty and market volatility, not just in the UK but throughout the European Union, the European Economic Area and globally.
 Where an investment manager is authorised and regulated by the FCA, it is currently subject to provisions of certain European directives and regulations (e.g. UCITS Directive, MiFID II and EMIR) which have either been incorporated into the UK law or have direct effect in the UK.
 The longer term impact of the decision to leave the EU on the UK regulatory framework will depend, in part, on the relationship that the UK will seek to establish with the EU in the future.
 In particular, it is uncertain whether and how UK laws that incorporate EU directives may be modified in the future and whether UK firms will continue to have the benefit of certain rights to conduct cross-border business within the EU.
-It is not possible to ascertain the precise impact the UK's departure from the EU may have on the Company or any of its UK authorised investment managers for the any UK authorised investment managers and/or the Company.
+It is not possible to ascertain the precise impact the UK's departure from the EU may have on the Company or any of its UK authorised investment managers for an economic, financial or regulatory perspective but any such impact could have material consequences for the any UK authorised investment managers and/or the Company.